Entropy Production for Discrete-Time Markov Processes: Entropy Production

-In other words, it is a probability distribution that represents time evolution with transition probabilities complementary to those of the forward process, and with the initial distribution set to the distribution at the later time.
-In the following, this process is called the inverse process, and the distribution representing the inverse process is called the inverse process distribution.
-The probability that the values of the random variables in the transition probability of the forward process are switched in the opposite direction in time is called the transition probability of the inverse process. \end{dfn} When defined in this way, backward entropy production is always non-negative.
+$Q_{\mathbf{S}_{t:t+1}}$ is a probability distribution that represents time evolution with transition probabilities that the values of the random variables in the transition probability of the forward process are swaped to the opposite temporal direction, and with the initial distribution set to the one at the later time $t+1$.
+In the following, we call this process the backward process, and we call the distribution representing the backward process the backward distribution. \end{dfn} Entropy production defined above is always non-negative. \begin{result}[Non-Negativity of Entropy Production] entropy production $\Sigma$ obeys the following rule: